 Students are especially encouraged to study in a country or academic institution where they find a particular connection with their major or minor.
 Majors in history have studied in many cities of the world: Beijing, Berlin, Madrid, Prague, Dakar, Montpellier, Edinburgh, New Delhi, Tokyo, Cairo, Santiago, Canberra.
 They have often furthered their expertise in a foreign language and carried out independent research.
 Advisors in the History Department regularly go over the array of options open to history majors, and discuss strategies for combining the experience abroad with the major, with possible research projects, and with internships.

 For a list of where past and present History majors have studied and a summary of the courses that they took abroad, check this searchable database.
 Note that this is not a definitive list of what is possible and should serve only as a useful guide and planning resource.
+The McCulloch Center for Global Initiatives Study Abroad website is also an excellent resource for programs, application procedures, deadlines, financial aid, and more.
+Laurel Fellowships (need-based financial aid) are readily available to qualified students.

 When to Study